interlegis/django-appconfig/docs/source/index.rst

 file.
 But if this data changes with a moderate or hight frequency, we need redeploy the project whenever a change is made.

+There is also data that needs to be persisted for use at different stages of a process lifecycle, such as the date of the last execution or a hash of data fetched from the web.

 An alternative is to write a Model to persist these data in the database, but this type of model has no one relationship with other models in project, they appear to be "floating" in a class diagram.